-This simple 3 ingredient dessert from the 1700’s is the perfect combination of crispy cookie and candy – semi-sweet and loaded with chocolate.
+These Chocolate Puffs are a simple 3 ingredient dessert from the 1700’s is the perfect combination of crispy chocolate cookie and candy – semi-sweet and loaded with chocolate.

 This post contains affiliate links.
 If you make a purchase using the links provided, I receive a small commission which helps me maintain this blog and continue to bring you more awesome weeknight family recipes.
 If you would like more information on this you can read more on my Disclosure Page.
 Thank you so much for supporting me and my blog!